 Welcome to Gorse Hall Primary and Nursery school.
 The main responsibility of the Governing Board is to ensure clarity of vision, ethos and strategic direction; to support, challenge but hold the Headteacher to account for the educational performance of the school and its pupils; and to oversee the financial performance of the school and making sure its money is well spent.
-All members of the Governing Board are high committed individuals with the shared goal that every child receives the highest standard of education, is happy and safe and achieves their best possible educational outcomes
+All members of the Governing Board are high committed individuals with the shared goal that every child receives the highest standard of education, is happy and safe and achieves their best possible educational outcomes.

-Alexandra Flood (Head teacher)
+Alexandra Flood (Head Teacher)

 My name is Alexandra Flood and I have had the pleasure of working at Gorse Hall Primary and Nursery School since 2000.
 I am passionate about, and dedicated to, the range of roles that I have undertaken during my time at our School, working from Newly Qualified Teacher to my current role as Headteacher.
 I have two children of my own, both of whom keep me very active and busy.
 Reece attends Ashton Sixth Form College and Sadie attends Longdendale High School.
 I thoroughly enjoy spending time with my family and friends, shopping, swimming, reading and being creative.
 I am highly committed to ensuring that our pupils receive the best possible education, through a range of stimulating and exciting experiences.
 This I believe will equip them well for their adult lives ahead.
 High expectations are at the heart of everything that I do

-Pauline Ashton (Acting Chair of Governors)
+Pauline Ashton (Vice Chair of Governors)